20 Family-Friendly Vacation Spots Kids Love (2026)

 Final Verdict

-The best family-friendly vacation spots in 2026 are the ones that match what your kids actually care about — theme parks for ride-lovers, national parks for nature-curious kids, beaches for water babies, and cities for the culturally curious — not what a generic "top 10" list tells you to book.
+The best family-friendly vacation spots in 2026 match what your kids actually care about — theme parks for ride-lovers, national parks for nature-curious kids, beaches for water babies, and cities for the culturally curious — not what a generic "top 10" list tells you to book.

 If you're choosing blind and want the safest bet: Orlando delivers for nearly every age group, Washington D.C. offers the best value per experience, Yellowstone creates the most lasting memories, and Myrtle Beach is the easiest beach trip for families of all sizes.
 For international trips, London and Costa Rica handle family logistics well enough that the extra planning pays off.

-One number worth remembering: 55% of kids heavily influence the final destination choice, according to the NYU Family Travel Survey.
-Involve them.
-Use our Democratic Vote tool to let every family member rank their top picks.
-The trip your kids helped choose is the trip they'll talk about for years.
+One number worth remembering: 55% of kids heavily influence the final destination choice (source: NYU Family Travel Survey).
+Involve them — the trip your kids helped choose is the trip they'll talk about for years.

 Frequently Asked Questions